akka/akka-diagnostics/docs/src/main/paradox/config-checker.md

 ## What is the output?

-By default the checker will be run when the actor system is started and it will log recommendations at warning log level.
-Those log messages start with "Lightbend recommendation: ", so it should be easy to find them.
+By default, the checker will be run when the actor system is started and it will log recommendations at warning log level.
+Those log messages start with "Configuration recommendation:", so it should be easy to find them.
 Such a recommendation log message may look like:

 ```